Wireless Troubleshooting: Fixing eduroam Connection or Certificate Issues

 Result

-Your device is connected to eduroam at UNH.
+Your device is connected to eduroam at USNH.

 Step 1 - Select the Apple icon in the upper left of the screen